Unit 1: Foundations of Longevity Coaching¶

 Weeks 3-4: Choose 1-2 "Big Rock" interventions based on what you learned, test them with clear parameters, provide support and accountability, and adjust based on early feedback.

-Success at Month 1 looks like: Client feels understood and supported, and one or two core habits are in motion (even if adherence isn't perfect).
-Baseline data is collected, clear long-term vision exists, and communication rhythm is established.
+Success at Month 1 looks like: The client feels understood and supported, and one or two core habits are in motion, even if adherence isn't perfect.
+Baseline data is collected, a clear long-term vision exists, and a communication rhythm is established.
+If that sounds like a lot for one month, you’re not wrong; the win is that it’s focused.
+You’re not trying to “fix” a whole life in four weeks, and that’s exactly the point.

 Example: For Sarah, Month 1 might focus entirely on sleep.
-If she's running on 5-6 hours, that's the foundation everything else will build on, so the target is 7 hours, consistent bedtime, and basic sleep hygiene.
-Nothing else yet—just this.
+If she's running on 5-6 hours, that's the foundation everything else will build on, so the target is 7 hours, a consistent bedtime, and basic sleep hygiene, without piling on anything else yet.

 Goal: Add 2-3 more interventions, build systems

-With the foundation in place, Month 2 expands carefully.
-You evaluate what worked in Month 1, identify what to continue or adjust, and add new interventions that build on the foundation.
+With the foundation in place, Month 2 expands carefully by evaluating what worked in Month 1, deciding what to continue or adjust, and then adding new interventions that build on the base you’ve already laid down.
+Think steady upgrades, not a total overhaul.

 Weeks 2-4: Add 2-3 additional interventions based on Month 1 learnings and build systems: routines, environments, social support, integrating across Deep Health dimensions.